 A certificate of attendance will be sent by e-mail after the forum meeting in the following week.

 Meeting materials can be obtained upon registration at the registration desk at the venue starting at 08:00h on 14 October 2020.

 The official meeting language is English.

-The Forum is intended for educational purposes only and aims to offer participants the opportunity to share information.
-The Organizing Secretariat of this Forum meeting, Virology Education, cannot accept any liability for the scientific content of the sessions or for any claims which may result from the use of information or publications from this Forum meeting.
-Virology Education disclaims all liability for injuries or losses of whatever nature incurred by individuals attending the Forum.
+This forum meeting is intended for educational purposes only and aims to offer participants the opportunity to share information.
+The Organizing Secretariat of meeting, Virology Education, cannot accept any liability for the scientific content of the sessions or for any claims which may result from the use of information or publications from the meeting.
+Virology Education disclaims all liability for injuries or losses of whatever nature incurred by individuals attending this forum meeting.

 Liability and insurance

-By registering for the Forum, participants agree that the organizers do not accept responsibility for medical-, travel- or personal insurance.
+By registering for this forum meeting, participants agree that the organizers do not accept responsibility for medical-, travel- or personal insurance.
 Participants are advised to take out their own insurance policies.